psychemedia/storytelling-notes/wife-selling.md

 Mr, T. D. SULLIVAN (H.R., Westmeath) asked the Secretary of State for the Home Department whether his attention had been called to a case tried before the Sheffield County Court on May 25, reported in the *Daily News* of May 26, in the course of which it transpired that a man, whose name is not given in the report, sold his wife to a married man named Moore for the consideration of a quart of bear, and whether having regard to the fact that such sales are not uncommon in England the right hon. gentleman would take such steps as may be in his power to remove the impression which appears to exist in some parts of England that the sale of wives is a legitimate transaction.

-Sir W. HARCOURT, in reply, said: I don’t know whether the hon. member expects a serious answer to his question, I can find nothing in this affair except the casual utterances of a drunken ruffian finding excuse for his own immorality.
+Sir W. HARCOURT, in reply, said: I don't know whether the hon. member expects a serious answer to his question, I can find nothing in this affair except the casual utterances of a drunken ruffian finding excuse for his own immorality.
 (Hear. hear, "Oh, oh" from Irish members.)
 There was nothing like a sale that deserves the name at all, and I cenfess when I see the question with such a suggestion as is in the latter part of it, I have only to say that to refer to this as not uncommon in England, or to represent that there exists an impression that such is a legitimate transaction, is in my opinion at once a waste of the time of and an insult to the intelligence of the House.
 (Cheers, and "Oh, oh" from Irish members.)
 Every one knows no such practice exists, and that no such belief prevails, ("Oh, oh," from Irish mambers.)
 Well, if hon. members held a different opinion as to Ireland, I have nothing to say.
 (Hear, hear) I entirely repudiate the slur that would be cast on the people of this country by seriously regarding the language of a degraded ruffian as worthy of representing a universal practice and a belief deserving the attention of Parliament.
 (Cheers.)

 Mr. CALLAN: In making his allusion to Ireland did the right hon. gentleman mean anything serious?
 (Laughter.)